ZakaHaceCosas/FuckingNode/docs/learn/kickstart.md

 ## Availability

 This feature has been released and is available since `v2.0.0`.
-It's fully available everywhere.
+It's fully available everywhere. _No table as it's not runtime dependant._